jhauf/IglooGarageSale/README.md

 With Igloo Garage Sale, users will be able to:

-- [ ] Move their character left, right to catch falling objects and up to jump.
+- [ ] Move their character left, right to catch falling objects.
 They lose if they drop 3 objects.

 In addition, this project will include: